mantidproject/mantidimaging/docs/installation.rst

    A CUDA capable GPU is required for operations.
 CPU alternatives are provided, so it is possible to perform a tomographic reconstruction on a system without a GPU.

 RAM
    A large amount of RAM is needed to hold a dataset in memory.
 A 2k x 2k resolution with 1k projections held as 32 bit floats uses 16 GB of RAM.
 To perform safe (undoable) operations the requirement is doubled.
-Requirements scale with increase resolution, projection counts and bit depth.
+Requirements scale with increased resolution, projection counts and bit depth.

 Installing
 ----------